 First, full-dual eligibility.
 An enrollee must be simultaneously enrolled in Medicare and Ohio Medicaid.
 Medicare enrollment includes Part A (hospital), Part B (medical), and, in the FIDE-SNP architecture, the MyCare plan provides Part D (prescription drug) coverage as well.
 Ohio Medicaid enrollment must be in a category that qualifies for MyCare, which generally means full-benefit Medicaid (not partial-benefit categories like Qualified Medicare Beneficiary-only).
 Partial duals who only qualify for Medicare Savings Programs without full Medicaid do not enroll in MyCare; they remain in fee-for-service Medicare with Medicaid paying their premiums and cost-sharing per 42 USC 1396a(a)(10)(E).

 Second, residence in a MyCare county.
 MyCare does not operate statewide.
 The original 2014 footprint covered 29 counties organized into seven regions: the Northeast Region around Cleveland, the Northeast Central Region around Akron and Canton, the Northwest Region around Toledo, the West Central Region around Dayton, the Central Region around Columbus, the East Central Region around Mansfield, and the Southwest Region around Cincinnati.
-The Next Generation MyCare expansion is incrementally adding counties through 2026 and 2027 with a goal of statewide coverage.
+The Next Generation MyCare expansion adds counties in phases across 2026, reaching statewide coverage of all 88 counties by August 1, 2026.
 Whether a particular county is in MyCare in 2026 depends on the rollout phase; the Ohio Department of Medicaid maintains the authoritative current county list.
 Dual eligibles who live outside MyCare counties get their Medicare and Medicaid through separate plans and remain eligible for PASSPORT or the Ohio Home Care Waiver on the standard non-MyCare track.

 There are several populations who are technically dual-eligible but specifically excluded from MyCare or treated under special rules.
 People enrolled in a Program of All-Inclusive Care for the Elderly (PACE) program do not enroll in MyCare because PACE itself is a fully-integrated managed care model that already coordinates Medicare and Medicaid.
 People with end-stage renal disease (ESRD) who became Medicare-eligible specifically through ESRD have historically had limited MyCare enrollment, though FIDE-SNP rules under 42 CFR 422.514 have evolved on this point; check with the Ohio Medicaid Consumer Hotline at 1-800-324-8680 for current rules.
 People in nursing facility long-stay status who entered before MyCare county phase-in can sometimes be carved into MyCare and sometimes continue under FFS Medicaid plus a Medicare Advantage or Original Medicare arrangement; the rules depend on rollout phase and individual circumstances.